XsidX/awesome-books-with-ES6/README.md

 ## Install

-To install locally run:

-- git clone (git@github.com:XsidX/awesome-books-with-ES6.git) in your terminal.
+- To install locally run, _git clone git@github.com:XsidX/awesome-books-with-ES6.git_, in your terminal.
 - open the cloned directory with VSCode
 - install live server extension for VSCode.
 - right click on the index.html file and select open with live server.